 You might find that you work best when there’s a little reward waiting for you at the end of the road.
-It might be as simple as telling yourself you can get a cup of tea after you finish writing a report.
+It might be as simple as telling yourself you can get a cup of tea or grab a snack after you finish writing a report.

 Little incentives can go a long way in helping you get your work done efficiently, and it’ll help you see what you’re capable of accomplishing.

 Sometimes a little challenge can help you accomplish a lot too.
 If it usually takes you 30 minutes to write a blog, maybe next time challenge yourself and see if you can write it in less time.
 You’ll be surprised at what you’re capable of, and it’s also a good little motivator in getting your work done.